jundalisay/sp/content/en/research/zoroaster/avesta/vendidad/chapter-10.md

 ---
-heading: Part 10
+heading: Chapter 10
 title: "Fargard"
 description: "Avesta is the main Zoroastrian texts"
 c: "indigo"
-weight: 9
+weight: 32
 ---

-FARGARD X.

 During the process of cleansing, the voice works with the hand.
 The spells which must be recited while the unclean one is cleansing himself have already been mentioned in the preceding Fargard, but we find here a detailed list of spells which are to be spoken twice, or thrice, or four times.
 The exact time when they are to be uttered is not mentioned, and we do not know whether they are to accompany those prescribed in the last Fargard, and are, therefore, to be repeated as often as the unclean one is washed, or whether they are only intended to close the whole ceremony.